jhdeov/ArmenianVerbs/paradigms/README.md

 3) **Example lemma**: An example lemma that belongs to this classs, such as `erkel`.
 4) **Example stem**: The stem of the example lemma.
 The stem is the part of the lemma without any suffixes, such as `erk`.

 For most classes, the stem is a single item.
 But some classes use multiple stems in different contexts.
-For example, for the Class 33 lemma *əllal* uses two types of suppletive stems: *əll* and *eɣ*.
-These stems are listed in the **Example stem** row and separated with commas: `əll,eɣ`.
+For example, for the Class 57 lemma *udel* uses two types of suppletive stems: *ud* and *ger*.
+These stems are listed in the **Example stem** row and separated with commas: `ud, ger`.
 Stems are useful for the stemmed files, described in the [Stemming](#Stemming) section.

 The rest of the rows list the different paradigm cells, such as the evidential participle.
 For Class 1, the evidential participle of its example lemma *erkel* is `erker`.
 The full list of possible paradigm cells is described in [Paradigm cells](#Paradigm-cells) section